CristianGOEN/SimplePSXDialogueController/README.md

 }
 ```

-- You can also group dialogues with the dialogues class
+- You can also group dialogues with the dialogues class from create > Dialogues

 ### Timed Dialogue